Antarctica Glossary of terms I - Z

 toward the west.
 They were given their name as in the days of

 sailing ships, they aided the progress of the ships and hence

 the trade of goods carried by those ships.

 upper atmosphere physics - The study of processes that take place in the upper atmosphere.
 Includes study of the interactions between the various atmospheric gases and cosmic radiation, such as the ozone layer.

 upwelling - An oceanographic term, the rising of deeper waters to replace surface waters.
 Upwelling often brings waters rich in nutrients to the surface, resulting in a region where ocean productivity is high.

-the horizon cannot be identified and there are no shadows.
-The
+horizon cannot be identified and there are no shadows.
+The clouds

 as like walking along inside a ping-pong ball.
 White out conditions